-A large literature has documented that the global financial crisis (GFC) of 2007-2009 and the ensuing European sovereign debt crisis (ESDC) largely reversed the process of financial integration observed across the European Economic and Monetary Union (EMU) in the 1990 s and the early years of the euro.
+A large literature has documented that the global financial crisis (GFC) of 2007-2009 and the ensuing European sovereign debt crisis (ESDC) largely reversed the process of financial integration observed across the European Economic and Monetary Union (EMU) in the 1990s and the early years of the euro.
 Despite its extensive coverage, however, this literature has overlooked a significant aspect of the European financial system, namely private bank deposits and their link to macro/fiscal risk.
 This is an important gap, especially given the following considerations:

-First, deposits are a key building block of financial intermediation in the euro area where investors (especially households), show a strong bias towards bank deposits relative to other forms of financial investment.1 According to the European Central Bank (2016), deposits are held by 97% of European households and possess the largest proportion in households' portfolio of financial assets, with an average share between 30% and 40%.
+First, deposits are a key building block of financial intermediation in the euro area where investors (especially households), show a strong bias towards bank deposits relative to other forms of financial investment.
+According to the European Central Bank (2016), deposits are held by 97% of European households and possess the largest proportion in households' portfolio of financial assets, with an average share between 30% to 40%.
 This renders deposits a very significant factor determining output developments, both in the short-run through credit provision, as well as in the long run through enhancement of the allocation of economic resources (Ramirez, 2009).
-Second, the safety of deposits is a major priority for policy makers, as evidenced by the increased provision of deposits insurance in the wake of the global financial crisis (Engineer et al., 2013; Wruuck, 2014; Demirgüç-Kunt et al, 2015) and plans to introduce a European Deposit Insurance Scheme (EDIS), endorsed by the Five Presidents Report on Completing Europe's Economic and Monetary
+Second, the safety of deposits is a major priority for policy makers, as evidenced by the increased provision of deposits insurance in the wake of the global financial crisis (Engineer et al., 2013; Wruuck, 2014; Demirgüç-Kunt et al, 2015) and plans to introduce a European Deposit Insurance Scheme (EDIS), endorsed by the Five Presidents Report on Completing Europe's Economic and Monetary Union (European Commission, 2015b,c).
+Third, prima-facie evidence suggests that deposits are no exception to the fragmentation dynamics observed in other areas of the euro financial system (see Figure 1 and Section 2 below).